Union Minister Anurag Thakur promoted as Captain in Territorial Army | Law-Order

 ''I am extremely honoured to have been promoted to the rank of Captain.
 I would like to reaffirm my commitment for serving the people and the call of duty towards mother India,'' the minister said.

-''I come from DevBhoomi Himachal which has a long tradition of serving in the armed forces.
+''I come from Devbhoomi Himachal which has a long tradition of (its people) serving in the armed forces.
 I am glad I could carry on the mantle of my ancestors.
 It's a privilege to wear the uniform,'' he said.

 Thakur said it is an honour for him to serve the society as a parliamentarian and he will always be ready to serve his country on the call of duty from his regiment in the Territorial Army.